Sustainable biofuels information

 |Biofuel seller||Blend/Fuel||Biofuel feedstock||Feedstock origin||Greenhouse gas emissions compared to petrol / diesel|

 The information in the table is calculated by comparing the emissions from the biofuel, with the emissions of mineral diesel or petrol.
-The lifecycle emissions for the biofuel is calculated from data provided to EECA by biofuel producers and retailers, which is then independently checked.
-The biofuel emissions value is compared against a standard life cycle emissions value for mineral diesel or petrol.
+The lifecycle emissions for the biofuel is calculated using greenhouse emissions factors that have been derived for EECA plus from data provided to EECA by biofuel producers and retailers.
+These have been independently checked.
+The biofuel emissions value is compared against that for the use of mineral diesel or petrol.

-Carbon dioxide from burning biofuels is not counted in this calculation.
-This is because carbon dioxide emitted by the biofuels during engine combustion is effectively cancelled out by the carbon dioxide that was recently absorbed from the atmosphere by the source of the biofuel, for example from plants growing.
+Carbon dioxide from the combustion of the biofuel is not counted in this calculation.
+This is because this combustion-derived carbon dioxide is effectively cancelled out by the carbon dioxide that was recently absorbed from the atmosphere by the base feedstock of the biofuel, for example by the plants from which the oils are derived in the case of biodiesel.
 Greenhouse gases emitted during farming, manufacture and transportation of the biofuel are counted.

-The greenhouse gas emissions calculations for biodiesel and bioethanol are based on the following URS reports.
+The greenhouse gas emissions factors for biodiesel and bioethanol are based on the following URS reports.

 Fuel company statements